lee2sman/dotfiles/README.md

 ### etc/default/keyboard

 My Dvorak input settings and remapping of caps-lock to escape are here.
-This file is needed as it's the only way I could get capslock to remap to escape persistently between login sessions.
+This file is needed as it's the only way I could get capslock to remap to escape persistently between login sessions in i3.

 ### Alpine

 I use CLI program Alpine to check my personal email, hosted with Migadu.
-I use a minimal config.
+I use a minimal config saved in .pinerc.